For position of Village Administrator:

 - Lawn and gardening devices can be used 8:00 to 9:00 am and 7:00 to 9:00 pm.

-- Compost is picked up each Monday, weather permitting beginning Monday, March 30 through November.
+- Compost is picked up each Monday, weather permitting beginning late March/early April through November.
 Compost should be placed in open containers, not in bags.
 Please do not mix trash with compost.

 - Please do not over fill containers especially with wet grass clippings.
 Place container at the edge of the road.
 No limbs or shrubs – if you cut them up, take them to the Lawrence Township building compost site.
 Nothing over 4ft can be taken to that site.
 Remember this is a courtesy to our residents!